The average press release gets ignored by 99% of journalists.

 Step 1

-Find a journalist in the news media who you want to connect with.
+Find a journalist in the news media with whom you want to connect.

 Step 2